jbrowneuk/jblog/README.md

  - Global install of [Angular CLI](https://cli.angular.io)
  - [Yarn](https://yarnpkg.org) for more precise npm package management

-If you're unsure what editor to use for coding, Atom or Visual Studio Code are two suggestions.
+If you're unsure what editor to use for coding, [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) are two suggestions.
+For both of these tools, you should probably install the following plugins to make development easier:
+ - A TypeScript grammars/syntax plugin (not required for VS Code)
+ - A SCSS grammars/syntax plugin
+ - The TSLint and Stylelint plugins to ensure that code follows the style guide
+ - Atom has a plugin called [pigments](https://atom.io/packages/pigments) that allows you to view the SCSS-defined colors in other SCSS files (not sure what the equivalent in VS Code is)

 ## Building the site
 ### Front-end